 How do I set SMART goals for my passion project?

-When you think of setting SMART goals, it’s easy to think they only apply to our fitness, finance, or even career goals.
-They’re not something you want to set when you have, say, a passion project like a skincare blog or a photography Instagram.
+When you think of setting SMART goals, it’s easy to think they only apply to our finance, career or even health and fitness goals.
+They’re not something you want to set when you have, say, a passion project like a skincare blog or a photography Instagram account.

 After all, you’re probably thinking: passion projects don’t need goals!
 You just have to go out there and work on them whenever you have a spare minute.
 That’s why they’re called passion projects…right?